cresta/helm-autoupdate/README.md

           body: "A forced auto update of helm versions"
           commit-message: "A forced auto update of helm versions"
       # Enable auto merge on the PR.
 This part requires the generated token above
-      - name: Enable Pull Request Automerge
+      - name: Enable Pull Request Auto Merge
         if: steps.cpr.outputs.pull-request-operation == 'created'
         uses: peter-evans/enable-pull-request-automerge@v2
         with: